naughtyfruit53/FastApiv1.6/docs/UI_UX_AND_BASE_REFACTOR_PLAN.md

 ## Conclusion

-This consolidated UI/UX Overhaul and Base Refactor Plan provides a comprehensive roadmap for enhancing the TRITIQ ERP system.
+This consolidated UI/UX Overhaul and Base Refactor Plan provides a comprehensive roadmap for enhancing the TRITIQ BOS system.
 The phased approach ensures manageable implementation while maintaining system stability and user continuity.

 The plan balances ambitious improvements with practical implementation considerations, ensuring that the enhanced system will provide significant value to users while maintaining the robust functionality that makes the current system effective.